6 Ways to Raise Money for Your Capital Campaign

 So how do you raise money for your capital campaign?

-Your nonprofit can fund your capital campaign through many different outlets, and we have five suggestions for you.
+Your nonprofit can fund your capital campaign through many different outlets, and we have six suggestions for you.

 Let’s get into the five ways you can raise money:

 - Start a crowdfunding campaign.

 - Prepare accordingly to maximize your public phase.

 - Optimize your online donation forms.

 - Ask companies for contributions.

 If you’re ready to get started with your capital campaign, read on.

 If you want to raise funds for your capital campaign, then you should consider planning a crowdfunding campaign.
 Crowdfunding is a type of fundraising that uses social sharing to spread the word about your fundraiser to your supporters and their network of peers.

 Of course, there are many other features that make a great crowdfunding platform, but these are the most important ones to look for.
 Create a list of important capabilities for your nonprofit so that you can prioritize what you want.